The Method

 For decades, we've been told to think our way out of bad patterns.
 Journal more.
 Talk it through.
 Understand your triggers intellectually.

-You've walked these routes so many times there's a groove in the ground.
+You've walked them so many times there's a groove in the ground.
 The procrastination loop.
 The people-pleasing spiral.
 The anxiety circuit that fires before you even know why.

 You have to see it first.

-That's what Unloop does.
-A visual language for behavioral loops.
-A way to externalize what's been invisible—so you can finally see the pattern you've been living inside.
+Unloop is a visual tool for mapping behavioral loops.
+A way to externalize what's been invisible — and finally see the pattern you've been living inside.

 The Belief